Collective Dynamics of Dark Web Marketplaces: Introduction

-However, this uncertainty has not prevented a steady growth of both users and revenue of dark markets.
-As of today, there are at least $38$ active dark markets \cite{christin2013traveling}.
-The difficulty to identify relevant transactions from the Bitcoin blockchain has made it hard to quantify market volume \cite{christin2013traveling,aldridge2014not,soska2015measuring,dolliver2015evaluating} but the European authorities estimated dark markets drug sales from $2011$ to $2015$ to be $44$ million dollars per year.
-A later study estimated that, in early 2016, dark markets drug sales were between $170$ million and $300$ million dollars per year. \cite{united2018world}.
-Recently, the market Berlusconi known mostly for selling stolen IDs was seised by the Italian police who estimated their annual transaction with $2$ million euros~\cite{barcclosed}.
+Counterintuitively, such uncertainty has not prevented a steady growth of both users and revenue of dark marketplaces.
+As of today, there are at least $38$ identified active dark marketplaces \cite{christin2013traveling}.
+Although it is difficult to identify relevant transactions from the Bitcoin blockchain and to quantify marketplace volume \cite{christin2013traveling,aldridge2014not,soska2015measuring,dolliver2015evaluating}, the European authorities have estimated that between $2011$ and $2015$ dark marketplace drug sales were $44$ million US dollars per year.
+A subsequent study estimated that, in early 2016, dark marketplaces drug sales have grown to between $170$ million and $300$ million US dollars per year. \cite{united2018world}.
+Recently, \emph{Berlusconi}, known mostly for selling stolen IDs, was seised by the Italian police who estimated their annual transactions to $2$ million euros~\cite{barcclosed}.

-The growth and resilience of the dark markets have attracted the attention of the scientific community.
-The above mentioned difficulty to identify relevant transactions \cite{christin2013traveling,aldridge2014not,soska2015measuring,dolliver2015evaluating} has forced researchers to rely mostly on data scraped from dark markets websites \cite{soska2015measuring,decary2017police} (but dark markets administrators actively fight web scraping, seen as a threat), or users surveys \cite{barratt2014use,van2013silk}.
-Police shutdowns were shown to correlate with a sudden increase in drug listings in co-existing markets \cite{van2014closure,buxton2015rise}, while the most comprehensive study on closures covered $12$ markets concluding `that the effect of law enforcement takedowns is mixed as best' \cite{soska2015measuring} and a recent analysis of a large $2014$ police operation identified an impact of closures on the drugs' supply and demand but not the prices \cite{decary2017police}.
-Recent research on how to attribute Bitcoin anonymised addresses to named entities \cite{tasca2018evolution,ron2013quantitative,harrigan2016unreasonable} has not been applied yet to investigate the dynamics of dark markets, and only in few cases identifying dark-market related transactions has been the focus of research \cite{meiklejohn2013fistful}.
+Several papers have attempted to study dark marketplaces.
+However, the difficulty of identifying relevant transactions \cite{christin2013traveling,aldridge2014not,soska2015measuring,dolliver2015evaluating} has forced researchers to rely mostly on user surveys \cite{barratt2014use,van2013silk} and data scraped from dark marketplaces websites \cite{soska2015measuring,decary2017police} (even though dark marketplaces administrators actively fight web scraping which is perceived as a threat).
+Police shutdowns have been shown to correlate with a sudden increase in drug listings in co-existing marketplaces \cite{van2014closure,buxton2015rise}.
+The most comprehensive study on closures among $12$ dark marketplaces concluded ``that the effect of law enforcement takedowns is mixed as best'' \cite{soska2015measuring}.
+Another recent analysis of a large $2014$ police operation identified an impact of closures on the supply and demand of drugs (but not the prices) \cite{decary2017police}.
+Recent research on attributing anonymised Bitcoin addresses to named entities \cite{tasca2018evolution,ron2013quantitative,meiklejohn2013fistful, harrigan2016unreasonable} has not yet been applied to the investigation of the dynamics of dark marketplaces.